 Abby Robinson, a freshman at Stafford High School, frequently wears her hair straightened and expresses her regret for all the years she’s put her hair through heat damage.
 “At first I didn’t really like my curly hair.”
 Robinson confessed.
 When she started to appreciate her curls, the damage had already been done, and she could no longer make her curl pattern pop the way it used to.
 “I wish I had my curls back,” she lamented.

 Alexandria Scott, junior at Stafford High School, shares a similar relationship with her natural hair.
 “I used to love my hair, but I dyed it and flat-ironed it and kinda messed it up,” Scott said.
-“I’m learning how to (love) my hair.”
+“I’m learning how to love my hair.”

 A sophomore at Stafford High School, Malachi Creamer, shared his experiences sporting his natural curls.
 “It’s hard work; it’s a lot of dedication.
-I (am) in the shower (washing my hair) for 30 minutes, even an hour sometimes,” Creamer explained.
-He also shed light on the negative attention he receives at times because of his hair texture. “(People) think I’m a thug, they think I don’t take care of myself,” he said.
+I am in the shower washing my hair for 30 minutes, even an hour sometimes,” Creamer explained.
+He also shed light on the negative attention he receives at times because of his hair texture.
+“People think I’m a thug, they think I don’t take care of myself,” he said.

 As society tries to progress towards being more accepting of natural, Black hair, laws like The CROWN Act are coming to surface.
 The CROWN Act (Create a Respectful and Open Workplace for Natural Hair) was passed into California law in 2019 to ensure protection against unjust treatment based on ethnic hairstyles.
-Since the law passed in California; Colorado, Connecticut, Delaware, Nebraska, New Mexico, New York, and New Jersey have all passed The CROWN Act to diminish challenges those with ethnic hair face in the workplace.
-Additionally, other states, like Illinois, Virginia, Washington and Maryland, have amended discrimination laws to protect natural hairstyles.

 After decades of hiding to appease the White gaze, Black men and women have turned to embracing their natural hair textures, despite the traces of prejudice still left in our society.
 Now more than ever, those with ethnic hair types have let their curls loose, free from heat and chemical alterations, with nationwide perm sales declining more than 26% since 2008.